adeel-ahmad-awan/god-frontend-code-test/README.md

 The tests for this project is in another project "Testing".
 To setup the testing run the following step

-1. unzip the testing project
-2. Open your computer's terminal or Command Prompt.
-3. Change your terminal's working directory to the testing project folder. `cd /path/to/testing/project`
-4. Install the required packages by running the command `npm install`
-5. After installing the required Node.js modules, start the testing by running the following command: `npm run wdio`
+1. To test the project, run the following command `npm run wdio`

 This will execute the tests for the Volvo Cars (Global Online Digital) React coding test project.
 Please ensure you follow these instructions carefully to set up and run the testing project effectively.